As a teenager, usually when I was walking through the park on my way home from school, a familiar refrain would often run through my head.

 That this would happen is mystifying chiefly because I never actually wanted to be an actress.
 An Oscar-winning film director married to Leonardo DiCaprio, yes.
 A Lily Allen-style pop star who’d cheekily satirise the Grammies while holding hands with her newly-cool boyfriend, Taylor Hanson?
 Abso-fucking-lutely.
 I had more than my fair share of delusions of grandeur.
 But being an actress was never among them.

-I mentioning this to one of my friends at the time, and she suggested that this recurring thought was more metaphorical than literal.
+I mentioned this to one of my friends at the time, and she suggested that this recurring thought was more metaphorical than literal.
 That it wasn’t “being an actress” that interested me, per se, but what it signified.

 My thesis may be ostensibly about “sex”, but it’s also partly about this cultural fiction we have around youth; this idea that the under 20s are these supremely self-confident, super-attractive, sexy, self-possessed, libidinous beings.
 It’s bullshit - for most people, at least.
 One of the things I like most about the musical Spring Awakening is how it captures the uncertainty and pure suckitude of being very young.
 The song ‘My Junk’ captures my later years of high school perfectly: